 PILLAR 1: FIND AND ENGAGE THE HYDROCEPHALUS COMMUNITY

 The Hydrocephalus Association still remains relatively unknown by the majority of individuals in this country living with hydrocephalus.
-It is estimated that there are approximately 1 million Americans living with hydrocephalus, yet our membership reflects only a very small portion of that number.
-Additionally, we have individuals who have used our services or participated in our programs at one point in time, but have disengaged.
-Strikingly, engagement within some major markets is below expected levels, suggesting important opportunities in these areas.
-Increasing the numbers of patients connected with the association will increase our ability to serve patients’ needs, as well as our fundraising capacity.
-Media, medical professionals, and volunteers are key channels for this effort.
+It is estimated that there are approximately 1 million Americans living with hydrocephalus, yet we are reaching a very small portion of that number.
+Increasing the number of patients and families connected with the association will increase our ability to serve patients’ needs, as well as our capacity to grow our overall mission.
+Increased engagement with media, medical professionals, and volunteers are key channels for this effort.

 - Increasing Awareness of HA by the Patient Community.
 Increasing our visibility is imperative to individuals finding and engaging, and re-engaging, with the association.